Unrelentful/Neopets-Item-Price-Tooltip/README.md

 Install 'TamperMonkey' Extension on Chrome from either the App Store or the Extension's Website; I used App Store.

 >Quick How-To: Download Tampermonkey, add/create new script, copy/paste my code.
 Click Save, Navigate to one of the pages, reload it, highlight item text.

+Can also find it on GreasyFork here: https://greasyfork.org/en/scripts/535724-neopets-item-price-tooltip-itemdb-jellyneo-link